xuelingyi/absrel_visual/README.md

 If at least one branch has the corrected p <=0.2, additional PDF file(s) will be generated:
 * **absrel_tree.pdf**: It will plot the absrel-estimated tree with branch lengths in Nucleotide GTR and branches colors indicating the corrected P values.
 Names of the internal branches having corrected P <= 0.2 are also labeled.
-  * If hyphy version is 2.5 or higher, this will also include a heatmap showing the amino acid alignments of the codon sites that have ER>2 on at least one branch.
+  * If hyphy version is 2.5 or higher and the alignment file is provided, this will also include a heatmap showing the amino acid alignments of the codon sites that have ER>2 on at least one branch.
   * The heatmap cells will be labeled by "${the codon site}_ER_${ERmaxValue}_" where the ERmaxValue is the maximum ER of this site among the branches with corrected p <=0.2.
   * Note: a site can have high ER on a non-significant branch, and a significant branch can have sites with ER=1